This Analytics Edge wizard allows you to import a text file into a table. It accepts both delimited files as well as fixed-width fields.

 Date format in file – enter codes to represent the exact date format used in the source file.
 Analytics Edge will recognize columns as dates if all of the values match that format.
 Pay specific attention to matching single or two-digit days, months or time components.

-Similar to Excel functionality, you can select a column and change the data format to be used for that column.
+Select a column and change the data format to be used for that column.
 By default, all columns are of type ‘General’, which means numbers and date columns should be automatically recognized.

 If the file uses an odd date format, you can select from the drop-down or enter date format codes to match the source.
 The codes must match exactly for the column to be recognized (see Date Format).